-The Lyft app is an all-in-one tool that has areas for both passengers and drivers.
+Lyft offers two apps: One for passengers, and one for drivers. app is an all-in-one tool that has areas for both passengers and drivers.
 Passengers use the app to request rides, and drivers use the app to accept rides, navigate to passengers, and handle other driver issues like their pay, vehicles, and insurance.
-You can only access to driver side of the app if you’re an active Lyft driver.
+You can only log into the Lyft Driver app if you’re an active Lyft driver.

 Lyft passenger app features